Optimal Auction Design with Contingent Payments and Costly Verification: Model

 If all the parameters $\phi_i$ equal $1$, then Condition~\ref{L:punishment_constraint} reduces to \emph{double monotonicity}: both maps $\pi_i \mapsto p_i (\th', \pi_i', \pi_i)$ and $\pi_i \mapsto \pi_i - p_i (\th', \pi_i', \pi_i)$ are weakly increasing.
 Double monotonicity is a standard assumption in the security design literature; see, e.g., \cite{demarzo2005bidding}, \cite{inostroza2022screening}, and \cite{nachman1994optimal}.
 The double-monotonicity assumption is motivated by an informal moral hazard argument.
-If the payment by the asset-holder ever decreased as the asset's income increased, then the asset-holder could generate a risk-free return by paying himself to increase the income from the asset.
-If the asset-holder's net profit ever decreased as the asset's income increased, then he could strictly benefit by burning the asset's cash flow.
+If the payment by the asset-holder ever decreases in the asset's income, then the asset-holder could generate a risk-free return by injecting cash into the project to raise measured income, thus decreasing the payment that he must make to the principal.
+Conversely, if the asset-holder's net profit ever decreases in the asset's income, then he could strictly benefit by burning the asset's cash flow.
 In many applications, the asset-holder can do better than burning money---he can divert cash for his own benefit.
-If by diverting one dollar the asset-holder can keep fraction $1 - \phi_i$ for himself, then our generalization of double-monotonicity is the appropriate condition.
-Thus, our condition captures the moral hazard concern, noted by \cite{demarzo2005bidding}, that the asset-holder's incentives are dampened if he retains too small a share of the asset's income.
+If the asset-holder can use fraction $1 - \phi_i$ of each dollar that he diverts, then our generalization of double monotonicity is the appropriate condition.\footnote{Condition~\ref{L:punishment_constraint} can alternatively be microfounded as follows.
+Suppose that an audit reveals agent $i$'s income with probability $\phi_i$ and reveals nothing otherwise.
+In this case, requiring the penalty to be double monotone in the winner's income (when it is revealed) is equivalent to requiring the \emph{expected} penalty to satisfy Condition~\ref{L:punishment_constraint}.} More broadly, our condition captures the moral hazard concern, noted by \cite[p.~950]{demarzo2005bidding}, that the asset-holder's incentives are dampened if he retains too small a share of the asset's income.

-In summary, the model primitives specify, for each agent $i$, the type distribution $F_i$, conditional income distribution $G_i$, auditing cost $c_i$, and maximal penalty sensitivity $\phi_i$.
+In summary, the model primitives specify, for each agent $i$, the type distribution $F_i$, conditional income distribution $G_i$, auditing cost $c_i$, and maximum penalty sensitivity $\phi_i$.

-\section{Principal's Program}
+\section{Principal's program}

 We now formulate the principal's optimization problem.
 To state the incentive constraints, we introduce additional notation.
-For each agent $i$, given an allocation rule $q_i$ and transfer rule $t_i$, define the associated interim rules by
+For each allocation rule $q_i$ and transfer rule $t_i$, define the associated interim rules by